q Plotting data on a map is a

 Let us try to reduce the sensitivity of the map using a smoothing method:

-In this case smoothing reduced the number of sensitive locations drastically!
+In this case smoothing reduced the number of sensitive locations

 Let us remove the remaining sensitive cells